hpyhacking/peatio/README.md

 RUNNING A EXCHANGE IS HARD.

-Peatio makes it easier, but running a exchange is still harder than a blog, which you can download the source code and following the guide or even a cool installer and boom!!! a fancy site is there to profit.
+Peatio makes it easier, but running an exchange is still harder than a blog, which you can download the source code and following the guide or even a cool installer and boom!!! a fancy site is there to profit.
 We always prioritize security and speed higher than 1-click setup.
 We split Peatio to many components (processes) so it's flexible to deploy and scalable.

+SECURITY KNOWLEDGE IS A *REQUIREMENT*.

+Peatio cannot protect your customers when you leave your admin password 1234567, or open sensitive ports to public internet.
+No one can.
+Running an exchange is a very risky task because you're dealing with money directly.
+If you don't known how to make your exchange secure, hire an expert.

 You must know what you're doing, there's no shortcut.
-We highly recommend you get prepared before continue:
+Please get prepared before continue:

 * Rails knowledge
-* Security sense
+* Security knowledge
-* Basic knowledge on system administration
+* System administration

 ### Features